 This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

-Wow, February went by fast!
+Wow, can you believe it, one month went by that fast!

 My blog is already a month old and I cannot wait to share my first blogging income report with you.
 It seemed so long ago that I was just thinking of

 I started a website 2 years ago but a lot of personal matters happened that I was not able to maintain.
-It was only three months old and I decided to take down the whole website.
+It was just three months old and I decided to take down the whole website.

 If you haven’t started your blog yet, you can start now with Siteground for only $3.95/mo!
 By signing up, you’ll get FREE SSL certificate for your domain.

-Looking back, I realized that I should just have left it alone not take it down.
 But anyway, I learned my lesson.
 Now I am back to the blogging world.

 Why Am I Sharing My Blog Income Report?